ucdavis/Sitefarm-Seed-Theme/README.md

 # Getting Started

+This theme is not meant to be used as-is.
+It is just a starting place for building your own theme for [SiteFarm Seed](https://github.com/ucdavis/sitefarm_seed)

 ## Prerequesites

 If you are a Windows user then it is recommended you use [Git for Windows](http://git-for-windows.github.io/).